 Step 1: Take the Ski Train to the Alps

-Being direct, this is the simplest of journeys.
+The Eurostar Ski Train, being direct, is the simplest of journeys.

 Step 2: Transfer to your resort

 Once you arrive, all you have to do is make the relatively short transfer the train station to the ski resort.
-These transfers are typically between 25 minutes and 45 minutes, and are far shorter than airport transfers - which can take 1.5 - three hours - or even longer.
+These transfers are typically between 25 minutes and 45 minutes, and are far shorter than airport transfers - which can take anywhere from 1.5 to 3 hours - or even longer.

-It's a good idea pre-book a taxi transfer (although at popular stations like Bourg St Maurice and Moutiers you can find a taxi driver on the spot too.
+It's a good idea pre-book a taxi transfer, although at popular stations like Bourg St Maurice and Moutiers you can find a taxi driver on the spot too.
 We've launched a service to match people up to share taxis, saving you money and carbon emissions - find out more here.

-For every ski resort on the Snowcarbon website, we have a transfer guide page to show you taxi and bus options and how to book them.
+For every ski resort on Snowcarbon, we have a transfer guide page to show you taxi and bus options and how to book them.

 What children think of this journey